 So, we have just told you to keep the noise figure of PCB low.
 But how can you make sure that it is low?
 You will need to derive a formula and then do an analysis.
 Commonly, you will obtain a noise figure and gain performance metrics to check your LNA PCB activity.

-Usually, you can calculate the gain of any LNA circuit by deriving a formula that includes load impedance and effective transconductance of the transistors.
+Usually, you can calculate the gain of any LNA circuit by deriving a formula that includes load impedance and the transistors’ effective transconductance.
 For noise figure, you can use the following general formula for analysis:

 The PCB layout of a low noise amplifier circuit schematic requires a common RF reference point.
-It is an RF ground point for all the RF signals that may come from an input or output port.
-By adding a common ground, you will make sure that all the points are at the same potential.
+It is an RF ground point for all the RF signals from an input or output port.
+By adding a common ground, you will ensure that all the points are at the same potential.

 In a 4-layer PCB design, you can set one power plane, two ground planes, and one circuit trace layer.
-Further, you should adequately design the shape and width of copper traces.
+Further, it would help if you adequately designed the shape and width of copper traces.
 It will decrease the distributed inductance, capacitance, and resistance in the low noise amplifier circuit.

 A 4-layer PCB will also permit you to get a manageable size of a microstrip line.
 A microstrip line is a highly conductive metallic runner on an RF range PCB.
-You can contact the PCB manufacturer to get the values of parameters such as dielectric constant, copper weights, material data, core thickness, and standard layer stack.
+You can contact the PCB manufacturer to calculate parameters such as dielectric constant, copper weights, material data, core thickness, and standard layer stack.
 Using this information, you can effortlessly match the microstrip line to the required impedance value.
-Finally, you should design full bias traces to reduce the path resistance.
+Finally, it would help if you designed full bias traces to reduce the path resistance.

 Surface-mount technology is a way in which you directly mount the electrical components on a printed circuit board.
-If you use surface mount devices, you will get shorter copper traces and smaller size of low noise amplifier PCB.
+If you use surface mount devices, you will get shorter copper traces and smaller noise amplifier PCB sizes.
 And, in an RF circuit, it will reduce parasitic resistance and capacitance.

-Additionally, you should keep the connections between surface mount components and ground short.
+Additionally, it would help if you kept the connections between surface mount components and ground short.
 It is to decrease the impedance.
 You can also do so by designing two or three parallel vias on the ground plane.

 Another critical point is to define the testing temperature range of your low noise amplifier circuit.
 Your surface mount components must be able to function within this temperature range.
 Further, you can use banana jacks for bias voltage, ground, and power supply connections.
 For getting the RF connectivity, you can use SMA connectors in your low noise amplifier PCB.
 In addition to being small in size, they offer a wide frequency range and high reliability.